Tips for photographing the 2016 Albuquerque International Balloon Fiesta.

 Know Your Camera Well

 It is not good to bring a camera that you have never used before.
 If you buy a new camera, be sure to practice using its features before you come to the Balloon Fiesta.
 The event starts in the early morning darkness and is fast moving.
 You don’t want to be figuring out how to change settings on your camera as your favorite balloons are floating away.
-If using your camera is second nature you can focus on the action in front of you.
+If using your camera becomes second nature you can focus on the action in front of you with minimal distraction.

 This completes my Albuquerque Balloon Fiesta Photography Tips for now.
 Oh, one more thing.
 Be sure to check the weather forecasts for each day of the Balloon Fiesta.
 That New Mexico blue sky is an amazing backdrop for the balloons.
 Enjoy the Fiesta!